 First, turn on your hazard lights and safely pull off to the side of the road.
 Once you are stopped, apply the parking brake so your car cannot move.
 Put the wheel wedge in front of your front tires if the flat is in one of your back tires, or in front of the rear tires if the flat is in the front.

 After that, you will be able to remove the tire.
 Next, mount the spare, and reapply the lug nuts.
 Make sure they are all tightened as much as can be.
-Lower the vehicle, put the hubcap back on and put all the equipment back in your car.
+Lower the vehicle put the hubcap back on and put all the equipment back in your car.

-When all is said and done, it should only take between 15 and 30 minutes to put on a spare.
+It should only take between 15 and 30 minutes to put on a spare.
 Knowing how to handle the problem yourself allows you to get back to driving much faster than if you had to wait for someone to replace your tire for you.